LorenzoSapora/sush-us/_posts/2013-07-08-nginx-and-logrotate.markdown

 hattip:
 ---

 An often overlooked aspect of any web server is the logs.
-Sure, you rush to them in your time of need when something's gone terribly wrong, but by that time it's too late and you're having to open/download/tail a massive file.<!--more--> Lets keep these files clean and ordered.
+Sure, you rush to them in your time of need when something's gone terribly wrong, but by that time it's too late and you're having to open/download/tail a massive file.
+Lets keep these files clean and ordered.

 Lets clean up our logs.